-As of the end of 2010, the natural areas and critical species habitat protection and management plan had been adopted by all seven counties in the Region, as well as by four cities, eight villages, and four towns in the Region, and had been endorsed by the Wisconsin Natural Areas Preservation Council.
+As of the end of 2011, the natural areas and critical species habitat protection and management plan had been adopted by all seven counties in the Region, as well as by four cities, eight villages, and four towns in the Region, and had been endorsed by the Wisconsin Natural Areas Preservation Council.
 In addition, the Wisconsin Natural Resources Board has created a committee to investigate the implementation of those portions of the natural areas plan which pertain to the Wisconsin Department of Natural Resources.
 The Commission staff assisted the Department's committee with its investigation, which has now been completed.

 In 2005, the Commission staff began work on an update to the regional natural areas and critical species habitat protection and management plan for Southeastern Wisconsin.
-This update was conducted to permit consideration of changes which have occurred with respect to population growth, land use development, climate change, and discernable changes to the fauna and flora populations and their associated habitat conditions, since the original plan was completed.
+This update was conducted to permit consideration of changes which have occurred with respect to population growth, land use development, climate change, and discernible changes to the fauna and flora populations and their associated habitat conditions, since the original plan was completed.
 The update amendment to the original plan was completed in 2010.
 As a result of these updates, the total number of identified natural areas has increased from 447 to 494 sites, and the total number of identified critical species habitat areas has increased from 142 to 271 sites.
 The distribution of these sites within the Region is shown on Map 5.
-In addition, during 2010 there were several additions made to the original natural area sites.
-The Wisconsin Department of Natural Resources acquired four parcels totaling 27.4 acres in the Chiwaukee Prairie/Carol Beach area of Kenosha County, and 41 acres of the Milwaukee River Swamp in Washington County.
+During 2011, the update amendment to the original plan was endorsed/adopted by Ozaukee, Racine, and Walworth Counties; the City of Delavan; the Villages of Fredonia, Rochester, Slinger, and Sturtevant; and the Towns of East Troy, Kewaskum, LaFayette, and Troy.
+In addition, during 2011 there were several additions made to the original natural area sites.
+The Wisconsin Department of Natural Resources acquired one parcel encompassing 0.4 acres in the Chiwaukee Prairie/Carol Beach area of Kenosha County, and five acres of the Jackson Swamp in Washington County.
+The Waukesha County Land Conservancy acquired six acres of the Genesee Lake Road Bog; seven acres of the Genesee Lake Road Tamaracks; and 75 acres of the CTH ZC Lowlands.